 - d.
 Operate all gatewell orifice systems.
 Inspect each orifice three times daily to assure that the orifice valves and lights are operating correctly.
 Orifices are set to automatically flush every 8 hours at 0200, 1000, and 1800 hours.
 More frequent back-flushing is recommended during the high debris period of April through June.
 Replace all burned out orifice lights within 24 hours. - e.
 DSM downwell area operation (during smolt sampling): - 1.
-Maintain between 0.3' and 1' of depth over the end of the DSM inclined dewatering screen. - 2.
+Maintain at least 0.7' (preferred), +/-0.2'. of depth over the end of the DSM inclined dewatering screen.
+(If this level cannot be achieved, follow-on rationale will be provided in a FPP addendum, and PSMFC smolt monitoring personnel will be notified of changes.) - 2.
 Maintain the differential between forebay and DSM channel water surface between 5' and 6'. - 3.
 Maintain the drop from dewatering screen to water surface in the downwell between 4.5' and 6'. - 4.
-Operate the dewatering screen trash sweep one revolution at 60-minute intervals.
-This interval between operations may be increased to one revolution every 20 minutes when monitoring personnel are not present depending on the amount of debris passing.
+Operate the dewatering screen trash sweep one revolution at 6 hour intervals until such time as the screen sweep is redesigned and reliable throughout the fish passage season.
+(Note: this was coordinated with NMFS in 2001 to prevent emergency outages of DSM1 during fish passage season).
+This interval between operations may be increased to one revolution every 60 minutes when monitoring personnel are not present depending on the amount of debris passing.
 During high debris periods, fishway inspectors, including project operators will visually inspect debris accumulation in the forebay and in gatewells to determine when to increase the frequency of the screen sweep to 20 minute intervals, then report their recommendations to DSM monitors.
-If gatewells are at least 1⁄2 covered with debris prior to gatewell dipping, the screen sweep interval shall be increased and remain until debris passing the DSM inclined screen subsides. - 5.
-Electrical modifications were made in 1995 to allow central, automatic lighting control in the first powerhouse DSM.
-The DSM is now darkened on a schedule as determined through coordination with the FPOM in 1994.
-Investigation has shown that darkening the channel results in faster fish evacuation. - f.
-DSM downwell area operation (non-sampling standards). - 1.
-Maintain a depth between 0.9' and 1.3' over the end of the DSM inclined dewatering screen.
+If gatewells are at least 1⁄2 covered with debris prior to gatewell dipping, the screen sweep interval shall be increased and remain until debris passing the DSM inclined screen subsides.
+(This system will be upgraded in